-Electric, hybrid and plug-in hybrid (PHEV) cars are more popular than ever, and although it’s still considered a niche market, more than 120,000 electric vehicles have been sold in the UK.
+Electric, hybrid and plug-in hybrid (PHEV) cars are more popular than ever, and although it’s still a niche market, more than 160,000 plug-in vehicles have been sold in the UK.

-Electrified cars offer many advantages over their petrol and diesel rivals, especially if most of your driving is around town.
-Not only do they help you save money on fuel and be more environmentally friendly, but they attract greatly reduced road tax or are exempt entirely.
+Indeed, electrified cars offer many advantages over their petrol and diesel rivals; not only do they help you save money on fuel and be more environmentally friendly, but they attract greatly reduced road tax or are exempt entirely.

 Buying an electric car

-Plus, a range of car makers are now offering incentives of around £2000 to trade in older diesel cars for newer, cleaner models.
-You can find out more about the schemes here, which are set to run until the end of this year.
+Some car makers are even offering incentives of around £2000 to trade in older diesel cars for newer, cleaner models, and you can find out more about these schemes here.

 Different types of electric car